“3D Menagerie: Modeling the 3D Shape and Pose of Animal”, Zuffi et al, CVPR 2017.

 Now, given the poses estimated with GLoSS, authors model shape variation across training dataset by

-- Brining all the registered templates into the same neutral pose using LBS;
+- Bringing all the registered templates into the same neutral pose using LBS;

 - Learn shape space by computing the mean shape and the principal components (PCA), which capture shape differences between the animals.